truenas/documentation/content/SCALEUIReference/Apps/InstallCustomAppScreens.md

 Settings only display if the system detects available GPU device(s).

 Select the number of devices to allocate from the **Select GPU** dropdown list of devices.
-See Allocating GPU]( relref "/content/truenasapps/_index.md#allocating-gpu"  for more information.
+See Allocating GPU relref "https://www.truenas.com/docs/truenasapps/#allocating-gpu"  for more information.

 ### Resource Limits Settings